Early Childhood Training Scholarship

 Advising and Support Services

 BOOST offers advice, problem solving, personal support and resource referrals for any challenges our students are facing.
 From applying to college, to getting a job, to finding peace of mind, we are here to help students succeed.
-We serve all students of the Durango Adult Education Center and have additional services specifically for single mothers.
+We serve all students of the Durango and Cortez Adult Education Centers.

 - Postsecondary education advising: identification of appropriate and affordable postsecondary education paths; attending college tours; FAFSA application assistance; scholarship research